Jahid-Iqbal/Java-Collection-Framework/Difference between Set and List.md

 List follows the insertion order.|Set doesn't follow the insertion order.|
 List can be iterated by iterator and ListIterator.| Set can be iterated by only iterator.|

-**Q. What are differences between iterator and listIterator?**
+**Q. What are differences between Iterator and ListIterator?**
 Iterator can iterate only in forward order but ListIterator can iterate in both forward and backward order.

+Iterator cursor can be applied on any collection objects but ListIterator can be applied on only list implemented classes.